AlexPshul/angular-azure-functions-azure-ad/README.md

 # Angular, Azure Functions and Azure AD

+This is a sample repo for creating an Angular web app that authenticates to an Azure Function that is protected with Azure AD.

 To run the sample, do the following:
  1. Create an app registration.
  2. Deploy the Azure Function to your Azure account.